 Repeal of 1099 Reporting for Small Business -- What's the Holdup?

-Get the working capital your business needs from Entrepreneur Lending, powered by CAN Capital.
-Learn More »Health-care reform came with a tacked-on provision for small businesses that's a massive paperwork headache.
+Opinions expressed by Entrepreneur contributors are their own.Health-care reform came with a tacked-on provision for small businesses that's a massive paperwork headache.
 All small-business owners will be required to file 1099 forms for every vendor of products and services they pay more than $600 in a year.
 The provision kicks in at the beginning of 2012.

 Everybody and their mother seems to want this provision repealed -- even the Small Business Administration recently endorsed repeal.
 But two different amendments to repeal the rule failed in September, a defeat the National Federation of Independent Business called a missed opportunity.

 Here are two reasons why 1099 repeal is still in a holding pattern:

 Partisan bickering.
 There were two versions of the 1099 repeal bill, because Democrats and Republicans each felt the need to put forward their own version.
 Then, both bills failed, with votes along party lines.
 This was followed by verbal potshots exchanged across the aisle about who had the better idea of how to replace the revenue that would be lost without the 1099 rule.
 Which brings us to:

 The need for a revenue offset.
 The reason the provision passed in the first place is the Internal Revenue Service is hoping the new rule will turn up lots of previously undeclared income it can tax.
 The U.S. Treasury needs that revenue in this time of deficit spending.
 Lawmakers haven't been able to agree on another way to raise the money the 1099 rule would bring in, and without a revenue replacement, it appears 1099 repeal is stymied.